ksruthi1992/park/parking-report.md

 3) Once in parking spot sensor sends parking space is non-vacant to database.

+### UC7 - Get Past Data ###
+**Related Requirements:** REQ3, REQ7, REQ9

+**Initiating Actor:** Students, Faculty Members, Parking enforcement

+**Goal:** User wants to access data showing the expected trends of occupancy per lot

+**Participating Actors:** Sensors, Database, Digital Displays, Mobile App

+**Preconditions:** Must have mobile app installed to access the database information keeping track of the trends of parking occupancy from past days

+**Post-Conditions:** User is given all data information that was derived from past days

+**Main Success Scenario:**

+1) User uses app to indicate which parking lot data to access

+2) Database returns query results

+3) Data is presented to user through the application interface

 ### <a name = use_diagram></a> Use Case Diagram###

 ### <a name = trace_table></a> Traceability Table###